 Flowers not your thing?
 Stick to the basics and buy yourself a pack of rangoli colours.
 We've compiled a list of the prettiest designs for you to choose from.
 If you like, you can even get a rangoli stencil to make your life easier!

 Let’s move to the fancier version of rangolis.
-This rangoli design has all the bright colours one can think of.
+This is one of the most colourful & best rangoli designs that one can look at.
 It’s perfect for your house’s entrance.
 Do note that you'll need a spoon and cone-tip bottle to ace this one.

 How many rangoli designs can a squeeze bottle give you?
 Endless.
 Just choose your colour, fill it in the bottle and start creating the pattern as you would do with your henna design.